-In terms of pure antiquity, these are the oldest surviving ruins in Kurukshetra.
-A board by ASI tells me that this was the capital of King Harshvardhan of Pushyabhuti dynasty in early 7th CE.
+In terms of pure antiquity, these are the oldest surviving ruins in the city.
+A board by ASI tells me that this was the capital of King Harshvardhan of the Pushyabhuti dynasty in the early 7th CE.
 Poet Baanbhatt has written about the king and his capital in his poem Harshcharita.
-The poem mentions a fort and a double story palace in white.
+The poem mentions a fort and a double-story palace in white.
 None of that remains.
 The mound of Harsh still exists though.

 This archaeological site was first excavated by Cunningham and then post-independence by various ASI officials.
-Excavations reveal that this site was inhabited at least since 1000 BCE and lived through Kushan, Gupta, Rajput era and till date.
+Excavations reveal that this site was inhabited at least since 1000 BCE and lived through the Kushan, Gupta, and Rajput eras and to date.
 Some of the excavated things can be seen at the ASI Museum.

-- There is Govt bus service that takes you around 15 Tourist Places in Kurukshetra just for Rs 50/-.
-There are boards at all important places in Kurukshetra giving details of this service.
+- There is a Govt bus service that takes you to around 15 Tourist Places in the city just for Rs 50/-.
+There are boards at all important places in the city giving details of this service.
 I have not used it, so no comments on the availability and quality of this service.

 - Most places are located at a distance from each other, so you would need some transportation to go around.
 Auto Rickshaws and Cycle Rickshaws are the available options.

-- There are two Haryana Tourism Hotels in Kurukshetra.
-One is in the city and another close to the National Highway.
-I stayed in the later it was Ok.
+- There are two Haryana Tourism Hotels in the city.
+One is in the city and another is close to the National Highway.
+I stayed in the latter it was Ok.

-- There are no high-end hotels in Kurukshetra.
-The best one may be three stars with a stretch.
+- There are no high-end hotels in the city.
+The best one maybe three stars with a stretch.
 Check out the hotels and availability here.